About Chesterfield County

 - Death certificates cost the same amount with similar processing times.

-- Online ordering is available through VitalChek at vdh.virginia.gov/vital-records for an additional convenience fee, reducing processing to approximately one week.
+- Online ordering is available through VitalChek at vdh.virginia.gov/vital records for an additional convenience fee, reducing processing to approximately one week.

 Applicants must provide valid government-issued photo identification and demonstrate a direct and tangible interest in the record as required by Virginia Code § 32.1-250 and § 32.1-254.
-Marriage licenses must be obtained from the Circuit Court Clerk's Office at 9500 Courthouse Road, Chesterfield Court House area, VA 23832 (phone: 804-748-1241) with both parties present, valid identification, and payment of the $30 license fee.
+Marriage licenses must be obtained from the Circuit Court Clerk's Office at 9500 Courthouse Road, Chesterfield Court House, VA 23832 (phone: 804-748-1241) with both parties present, valid identification, and payment of the $30 license fee.
 No blood test or waiting period is required in Virginia, and the license is valid for 60 days from issuance.

 Certified copies of marriage records and divorce decrees are also available through the Circuit Court Clerk.
 For records prior to 1912, contact the Library of Virginia or local clerk offices where the event occurred.
 Walk-in service is available at the Health Department for vital records during business hours, though appointments may be recommended.